Data Modelling the Relationships Between People and Organisations

 How, in an Access database, to model the relationships between people and organisations and the roles of the parties within those relationships.

-If you haven’t given any consideration to data modelling as a process, then reading Data Modeling in Practice might be a useful primer before getting stuck in to peoples and organisations.
+If you haven’t given any consideration to data modelling as a process, then reading Data modelling in Practice might be a useful primer before getting stuck in to peoples and organisations.

 In How to Apply the Party Data Model to Access Contacts Databases, I propose a data model in which a person can be associated with one or more organisations.
 That model is adequate if all you seek to record is for which company a person works.